recoil-group/deadline-modfile-packager/README.md

 -   Attachments are accessible immediately.
 You can set the map with `map.set_map("map_name")`

 # Supported instance decode

+TODO: This needs to be done procedurally.
+The current method is horrible

 | Name           | Support       |
 | -------------- | ------------- |